Disease/Disorder

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• PSP has multiple phenotypic variants.
+- Progressive supranuclear palsy: PSP has multiple phenotypic variants.
 The classic and most common form is characterized by postural instability and axial rigidity with falls within a year of onset, early frontal cognitive deficits, and development of vertical gaze palsy and slowed vertical saccades.
 These patients may develop a hyperextended posture and retrocollis, which can lead to falling backwards.
+There can also be behavioral changes seen such as apathy and disinhibition.
 The second most common presentation is PSP-parkinsonism (PSP-P), which may appear as an asymmetric parkinsonism with a resting tremor, an initial response to levodopa that decreases with time, and later a vertical supranuclear gaze palsy.
 As with other APDs, there is a risk of swallowing impairment and aspiration.
-The average age of onset is 65 years, with 8-year average survival from time of diagnosis.
+The average age of onset is 65 years, with 8-year average survival from time of diagnosis.6

-• CBD typically involves asymmetric myoclonus, dystonia and apraxia, as well as alien limb phenomena.
+- Corticobasal degeneration: CBD typically involves asymmetric myoclonus, dystonia and apraxia, as well as alien limb phenomena.
 Cognitive and behavioral impairments may also be involved.
-Average age at onset has been report at 63.7 years old in a recent review, with a mean survival of 6.6 years.
+CBD patients can also present with a non-fluent agrammatic variant of primary progressive aphasia.
+Average age at onset has been reported at 63.7 years old in a recent review, with a mean survival of 6.6 years.3

 Specific secondary or associated conditions and complications